Job and Development Guarantee programme

 Arbetsförmedlingen is able to withdraw your programme.
 This means that it is terminated and that you are no longer entitled to participate in the programme.
 You may lose your entitlement to participate in the programme if you are non-compliant or disrupt the activities.
 There are also specific reasons that allow Arbetsförmedlingen to withdraw your programme, for example if you are no longer able or willing to participate in the programme.

-If you have been receiving compensation for 450 days within the Job and Development Programme and are not entitled to unemployment benefit under the Unemployment Insurance Act, you may also lose your place if you
+If you are no longer entitled to compensation after 450 days in the Job and Development Programme, you can also lose your place if you:

 - decline any measure within the programme or any other labour market policy measure